 We can find an HTML file, a few JS files, and a few other files.
 This is the output of the build.
 The files in this folder are enough for running the Angular app.

 If we host this folder on a server, it will show us our Angular app.
-There are many servers that allow hosting a folder as a web server.
+Many servers allow hosting a folder as a web server.
 We can pass the folder to one such server and check our output.
 That’s what we’ll do in the next section.

 We are going to cover how to host this folder on GitHub Pages.